10 best low-risk investments in March 2023

 Overview: Best low-risk investments in 2023

 Why invest: A savings account is completely safe in the sense that you’ll never lose money.
 Most accounts are government-insured up to $250,000 per account type per bank, so you’ll be compensated even if the financial institution fails.

-Risk: Cash doesn’t lose dollar value, though inflation can erode its purchasing power and it can be stolen or accidentally destroyed — risks that don’t apply to money in the bank.
+Risk: Cash doesn’t lose dollar value, though inflation can erode its purchasing power.

 “The I bond is a good choice for protection against inflation because you get a fixed rate and an inflation rate added to that every six months,” says McKayla Braden, former senior advisor for the Department of the Treasury, referring to an inflation premium that’s revised twice a year.

 If a U.S. savings bond is redeemed before five years, a penalty of the last three months’ interest is charged.

 Why invest: With a CD, the bank promises to pay you a set rate of interest over a specified term if you leave the CD intact until the term ends.

 Some savings accounts pay higher rates of interest than some CDs, but those so-called high-yield accounts may require a large deposit.

 Risk: If you remove funds from a CD early, you’ll typically lose some of the interest you earned.
 Some banks also hit you with a loss of a portion of principal as well, so it’s important to read the rules and check CD rates before you invest.
 Additionally, if you lock yourself into a longer-term CD and overall rates rise, you’ll be earning a lower yield.
 To get a market rate, you’ll need to cancel the CD and will typically have to pay a penalty to do so.

 Money market funds are pools of CDs, short-term bonds and other low-risk investments grouped together to create diversification without much risk, and are typically sold by brokerage firms and mutual fund companies.